 Panel clip fastener type and quantity vary according to the roof structural material and roof load requirements.
 Refer to the erection drawings for the required type and quantity of panel clip fasteners.
+Check that the clip fasteners are spread apart as far as possible.
+Avoid placing fasteners side by side.

-Check that the clip fasteners are equally spaced through the clip base holes and are securely engaged into roof structural.
+Check that fasteners are installed through the clip base holes and securely engaged into the roof structural.